briantanabe/project-log/README.md

-# Hi!
-I'm Brian, and these are my projects.
+# Hi there!
+I'm Brian, and these are my projects

 Hi!
 I'm Brian, and this is my project log!
 Definitely a work in progress right now, but feel free to poke around.